Compiled Models, Built-In Exploits: Uncovering Pervasive Bit-Flip Attack Surfaces in DNN Executables: Introduction

 Recent years have witnessed increasing demand for applications of deep learning (DL) in real-world scenarios.
 This demand has led to extensive deployment of deep neural network (DNN) models in a wide spectrum of computing platforms, ranging from cloud servers to embedded devices.
 To date, a promising trend is to use DL compilers to compile DNN models in high-level model specifications into optimized machine code for a variety of hardware backends~\cite{chen2018tvm,rotem2018glow,ma2020rammer}.
 Hence, instead of being interpreted in frameworks like PyTorch, DNN models can be shipped in a ``standalone'' binary format and executed directly on CPUs, GPUs, or other hardware accelerators.
 More and more DNN executables have been deployed on mobile devices~\cite{octoml,texas-instrument,qualcomm,nxp} and cloud computing scenarios~\cite{amazon,google}.

-Despite the prosperous adoption of DNN executables in real-world scenarios, its attack surface is largely unexplored.
-In particular, existing research has demonstrated that bit-flip attacks (BFAs) enabled by DRAM Rowhammer (RH) are effective in manipulating DNN models~\cite{hong2019terminal, rakin2019bit}.
-However, existing works only launch BFAs toward DNN models in DL frameworks like PyTorch.
-Since DNN models executed as low-level machine code have distinct execution paradigms, runtime systems, and more ``obscure'' code formats than those in the DL frameworks, it is highly timely that a systematic study on the attack surface of BFAs on DNN executables be conducted.
-To this end, our work provides the first and in-depth understanding of the severity of BFAs on DNN executables, whose findings suggest the need to incorporate comprehensive mechanisms in DNN compilation toolchains to harden real-world DNN executables against exploitations.
+Despite the prosperous adoption of DNN executables in real-world scenarios, their attack surface is largely unexplored.
+In particular, existing research has demonstrated that bit-flip attacks (BFAs) enabled by DRAM Rowhammer (RH) are effective in manipulating DNN models~\cite{hong2019terminal, rakin2019bit}; defenses have also been proposed accordingly.
+However, existing attacks and defenses only apply to BFAs on DNN models in DL frameworks like PyTorch, leading to a greatly underestimated attack surface of BFA on DNN executables because: (1) Prior works mostly attack and protect the weights in a DNN model, neglecting the fact that the model structure becomes more readily attackable in compiled, standalone executables.
+(2) As earlier attacks frequently need the gradients of victim model weights, a strong, whitebox attacker with full knowledge of the victim model is usually an assumed requirement, which may not be realistic given that model weights and training data are often confidential.
+On the contrary, attackers leveraging point (1) \emph{do not} need whitebox knowledge, as we will explain in this paper.
+(3) Existing defenses, being designed specifically for weights-based BFAs, fail to consider or provide protection against attacks on DNN executables, resulting in a false sense of security.
+Thus, it is high time that a systematic study on the attack surface of BFAs on DNN executables be conducted.
+To this end, our work provides the first and in-depth understanding of the severity of BFAs on DNN executables.
+Our findings suggest the need to incorporate comprehensive mechanisms in DNN compilation toolchains to harden real-world DNN executables against exploitations.